NSMau/swift-book-es/TSPL.docc/LanguageGuide/Methods.md

-Function parameters can have both a name (for use within the function's body) and an argument label (for use when calling the function), as described in <doc:Functions#Etiquetas-de-Argumentos-y-Nombres-de-Parámetros-de-Funciones>.
+Function parameters can have both a name (for use within the function's body) and an argument label (for use when calling the function), as described in <doc:Functions#Etiquetas-de-argumentos-y-nombres-de-parámetros-de-funciones>.
 The same is true for method parameters, because methods are just functions that are associated with a type.

-### La Propiedad self
+### La propiedad self

 Every instance of a type has an implicit property called `self`, which is exactly equivalent to the instance itself.